zameel7/stars/topics.md

 ## framework

-- [pynecone-io/pynecone](https://github.com/pynecone-io/pynecone) - 🕸 Web apps in pure Python 🐍
+- [pynecone-io/pynecone](https://github.com/pynecone-io/pynecone) - Web apps in pure Python.
 - [python-telegram-bot/python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can't refuse

 ## google